 - My Friends... and Zoidberg: During the British Leyland specialnote , Richard explains why British Leyland was considered to be so awful.

-- My God, What Have I Done?: Jeremy said this word-for-word after getting carried away at a classic car auction and spending £3,600 on a tiny two-seater convertible.
-Subverted when he actually tries driving it, and realizes that despite blowing £600 over the allotted budget (meaning that he has to add the extra money in himself), he actually got himself a bargain.
+- My God, What Have I Done?: Jeremy says this word-for-word after getting carried away at a classic car auction and spending £3,600 on a tiny two-seater convertible.
+Subverted when he actually starts driving it, and realizes that despite going £600 over the allotted budget (meaning that he has to add the extra money in himself), he actually got himself a bargain.

 "I use it all the time!"

 - The Napoleon: At 5'7", Hammond is nearly a foot shorter than Clarkson and is probably the most pugnacious and thrill seeking of the three.
-Despite the short-jokes, is actually a rather average height.
-May and Clarkson (in particular) are just very tall.
+Despite the short-jokes, Hammond's height is actually a rather average height.
+May and Clarkson (in particular) are just very tall in comparison.
 Oddly, this mirrors how Napoleon was roughly average size for his time (and was the same height as Hammond), but his bodyguards were all taller than him.